 How can you help the Indoor bonsai ?
 Place your Indoor bonsai bright and cool, especially in the dark season.
 And bright means "as bright as possible", i.e. directly into the window.

-- Leaf loss after watering defects: If too little water is poured in midsummer, a bonsai plant can wilt after only a few hours on windy days outdoors.
+If too little water is poured in midsummer, a bonsai plant can wilt after only a few hours on windy days outdoors.
 In many cases the leaves dry very quickly and fall off.
 Water them moderately in the next few weeks.
 If the tree is still alive, it will often recover again.
 With strong bonsai (e. g.
 Chinese elm) often very fast.

-- Bonsai loses leaves or needles due to disease: Strong foliage loss due to disease occurs much less frequently in bonsai trees than is often assumed.
+Strong foliage loss due to disease occurs much less frequently in bonsai trees than is often assumed.
 If you suspect an illness (such as Pine Wilt) - ask a specialist.
 Good photos, samples of leaves or needles are very helpful for the analysis.
 Do not treat the bonsai until you know exactly what disease it has.

-- Overfertilization: May occur with excessive fertilization with nutrient salts.
+May occur with excessive fertilization with nutrient salts.
 Nutrient salts are very small molecules that surround themselves with a water envelope.
 If there are suddenly too many nutrient salt molecules in the soil, it can happen that the nutrient salt molecules extract the water from the root cells.
 The root cells "burn" - the root cells can die from this osmotic shock.
 Without intact roots, the tree suffers and may throw off more or less leaves.
 Since most bonsai enthusiasts fertilize with organic bonsai fertilizers, overfertilization with nutrient salts is rather rare.

-- Pesticides: Some pesticides lead to rapid leaf fall in certain bonsai tree species in certain situations.
+Some pesticides lead to rapid leaf fall in certain bonsai tree species in certain situations.
 For example, bonsai of Japanese apricot do not tolerate the insecticide Perfekthion at all, Chinese elms react to Perfekthion regularly with leaf shedding when sprayed in the greenhouse.
 They don't show any problems outdoors.
 Both bonsai species recovered quickly after the leaf ejection.

 Bonsai loses leaves - What to do ?

-- Don't panic: For many bonsai autumnal leaf-dropping is normal.
+Don't panic: For many bonsai autumnal leaf-dropping is normal.
 A good way to wire and shape it without the disturbing leaves.
 Even with an illness - don't panic.
 Strong trees don't die right away.
 1-2 days to inform they always have.

-- Remove old needles: In the middle of September to the beginning of October you should remove the old, yellowed needles from needle bonsai.
+Remove old needles: In the middle of September to the beginning of October you should remove the old, yellowed needles from needle bonsai.
 So they can find out if it is a normal autumn drop of leaves or if the tree has a real problem.

-Bonsai loses leaves - What should you not do ?
+Bonsai loses leaves - Avoidable mistakes

-- Do not hectically repot: There is only one reason to repot quickly after a sudden leaf throw.
+Do not hectically repot: There is only one reason to repot quickly after a sudden leaf throw.
 Repot only if they have overfertilized their bonsai with a nutrient salt.
 Then an immediate change of substrate makes sense.
-In all other cases - Do not repot hectically.
+In all other cases - do not repot hectically.
 First ask, inform, think in peace.

-- No excessive watering: If a bonsai throws off leaves, it needs less water for the next few weeks.
+No excessive watering: If a bonsai throws off leaves, it needs less water for the next few weeks.
 It can evaporate much less water due to the missing leaves.
 Therefore - water a bonsai moderately after leaf dropping - ie. do not let it dry out but above all do not drown.
 The healthy middle is - as so often in life - the best recommendation.

 First determine disease - then fight it: Many diseases can only be determined by experts.
 Do not treat a plant disease until you know what your bonsai has.
 A wrong treatment usually harms more than it benefits.

-- Do not hectically change location: Every change of location costs the Bonsai energy.
+Do not hectically change location: Every change of location costs the bonsai energy.
 He has to adjust to the new location every time.
 Therefore: Better to consider 1-2 days, then decide on the best location and leave the bonsai there for a long time.
 A second change after a couple of days damages more than it uses.